 If you want to interact with the display, for example to type using the onscreen keyboard etc then Air Display works well.
 The screen resolution isn’t as good as the above applications that use AirPlay and I did experience some noticeable lag, but it does seem like a good solution for presentations.

-If you have an iPad there’s also Duet Display.
-Duet directly connects to your Macbook (or Windows PC) via USB cable so there’s no lag.
+If you have an iPad there’s also Duet Display (a paid app).
+Duet directly connects to your MacBook or Windows PC via USB cable so there’s no lag.
+There’s also an option to connect over WiFi, but you’ll need a decent WiFi connection for this to work well without lag.
 You’ll need to download the Duet Display app on the iPad as well as the MacOs/Windows application via their website.
+I did find it best to reduce the resolution via the MacOs app as the font size was very small and hard to read.

 If you have any other solutions for either MacOS or Windows please share in the comment section below.